is fresh dog food worth it?

 Make sure you can cover your dog’s other needs such as supplies, medical care, etc. Do what you can afford for your dog’s overall care.

 You should know I receive a commission for some of the products and services I recommend on this website.
-I donate 10% of my earnings to the animal charities shown here.
+I donate 10% of my profits to the animal charities shown here.

 Please share this post with other dog lovers!
 Thanks so much.
 Debra